-If you’re working as a Linux/Unix system administrator, sure you know that you must have useful monitoring tools to monitor your computers & systems, monitoring tools are very important in the job of a system administrator or a server webmaster, it’s the best way to keep an eye on what’s going on inside your system.
+If you’re working as a Linux/Unix system administrator, sure you know that you must have useful monitoring tools to monitor your system performance.
+As monitoring tools are very important in the job of a system administrator or a server webmaster, it’s the best way to keep an eye on what’s going on inside your system.

-Today we’re going to talk about another 13 Linux monitoring tool that you may use to do the job.
+Today we’re going to talk about another 14 Linux monitoring tools that you may use to do the job.

 Glances is a monitoring tool built to present as much information as possible in any terminal size, it automatically takes the terminal window size it runs on, in other words, it’s a responsive monitoring tool.

 Glances not only show information about CPU and memory usage but also monitor filesystem I/O, network I/O, hardware temperatures, fan speeds, disk usage, and logical volume.

 To install the latest stable version of Glances, just enter the following command line:

 $ curl -L https://bit.ly/glances | /bin/bash or $ wget -O- https://bit.ly/glances | /bin/bash